firefox-containers-helper/firefox-containers-helper/README.md

 If you're like me and you care deeply about your web browsing privacy, you may be creating a large amount of containers for your browsing, even multiple containers for the same sites.

 If this is you, and if you've also struggled to scroll through your long list of containers without reprieve or do other bulk interactions with the multi-account containers extension, then this extension is for you.
 It will enable you to quickly filter all of your containers and open a new one quickly, or do other things (continue reading).

+With [Total Cookie Protection](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/), the use case for containers has been reduced a bit (this is a good thing; containers are extra effort that we shouldn't need to expend in the first place - privacy by default is the way to go).
+However, containers are still very useful for having multiple identities for a single site, or for having complete control over each tab's browsing context.
+This extension still complements [Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) and other extensions quite well.

 ## Features